Scooby-Doo (film): Plot

-Later, at the resort's hotel, Fred, Velma, and Mondavarious are kidnapped and possessed by the island's demons.
-Mary Jane calls the Coast Guard for help but they have been possessed too.
-The next day, after Scooby tries and fails to tell Shaggy that Mary Jane is secretly possessed, the duo have a falling-out that results in Scooby going missing as well.
-Zarkos steals back the Daemon Ritus from Daphne, who is also captured and possessed.
+Later, at the resort's hotel, the demons launch an attack.
+Scooby, Shaggy, Daphne, and Mary Jane manage to escape, but Fred and Velma are kidnapped and subsequently possessed.
+The next day, the damage from the night before has been repaired and the resort guests act as if nothing happened.
+Scooby and Shaggy find Fred and realize that he has been possessed, along with the rest of the resort guests, leading to a harrowing chase in which Scooby realizes Mary Jane is also possessed.
+Meanwhile, Zarkos captures Daphne and steals back the Daemon Ritus.

-Shaggy searches for his friends underground and finds a vat of protoplasm containing the souls of all those possessed.
-He frees the souls of Velma, Fred and Daphne, who quickly discover that sunlight is lethal to the demons.
-A local voodoo priest informs the gang the demons are to perform a ritual which will see them rule the world for the next ten thousand years if a pure soul is sacrificed in the Daemon Ritus.
+Scooby tries to tell Shaggy about Mary Jane's possession, but they have a falling-out after Shaggy refuses to believe him.
+Shaggy searches for his friends and discovers the demons' underground base of operations, as well as a vat of protoplasm containing the souls of those possessed by the demons.
+Shaggy frees the souls of Fred, Daphne, and Velma, who discover that sunlight is fatal to the demons.

+A local voodoo priest informs the gang that the demons are planning to sacrifice a pure soul with the Daemon Ritus as part of a ritual known as "The Dark-pocalypse", which will result in them ruling the world for the next 10,000 years.
+The gang realizes that the pure soul is Scooby's and that Mondavarious invited them in order to use Scooby for the ritual.
+Fred, Daphne, and Velma put aside their differences and make a plan to save Scooby and the world.

-The gang realizes that the pure soul is Scooby's, whom Mondavarious was ultimately after.
-Finally realizing their mistakes, Fred, Daphne and Velma put aside their differences for good and team up with Shaggy to save Scooby and the world.
-They infiltrate the ritual, where Shaggy foils Mondavarious in sacrificing Scooby's soul.
-Mondavarious turns out to be a robot controlled by Scooby's estranged nephew Scrappy-Doo, who has been plotting his revenge on the gang for abandoning him long ago, due to his increasingly power-hungry and egomaniacal nature.
-Using the Daemon Ritus, Scrappy transforms into a giant monster and tries to kill the gang.
+Shaggy infiltrates the ritual, where he and Scooby reconcile.
+Fred and Velma unmask Mondavarious, revealing that he is actually a robot controlled by Scooby's estranged nephew Scrappy-Doo, who the gang had abandoned years before due to his power-hungry and egomaniacal nature.
+Using the souls already in the Daemon Ritus, Scrappy transforms into a giant demon monster.

-Daphne knocks Zarkos into the vat, tipping it over and returning most of the other souls to their bodies, then reflects sunlight through a disco ball, vanquishing the released demons.
-Shaggy frees the rest of the souls from Scrappy, reversing his transformation in the process, and finds the real Mondavarious, who had been detained.
-Scrappy and his henchmen are arrested, and Mystery, Inc. reunites.
+Meanwhile, Daphne fights Zarkos and knocks him into the vat, tipping it over and returning most of the other souls to their bodies.
+Daphne then reflects sunlight through a disco ball the gang had set up earlier, vanquishing the released demons.
+Shaggy removes the Daemon Ritus from Scrappy's chest, freeing the rest of the souls and reversing his transformation.
+During the subsequent celebration, Shaggy and a freed Mary Jane reunite along with Scooby, while Fred and Daphne share a kiss.
+Shaggy also finds the real Mondavarious, who had been trapped by Scrappy.
+Scrappy and his henchmen are arrested and Mystery, Inc. reunites.